RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-05/adding-pages-demo-projects.md

 In this lab, you will:
 - Create Pages to Search and Edit the Projects and Tasks in **Demo Projects** Application.

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](Demo-projects1.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Add Interactive Grid to Demo Projects Application.
 In this lab, you create an interactive grid on the **DEMO_PROJECTS** table.
 You already created the **Demo Projects** application in HOL-3.
 Now, you create an **Interactive Grid** in the **Demo Projects** application.